Herbert von Karajan

 YCA Award Concert Weekend

-The three finalists will conduct a one-hour concert each as part of the 2023 Salzburg Festival on 4, 5 and 6 August at the Main Auditorium of the Mozarteum Foundation, which will also involve participants in the Young Singers Project.
+The three finalists will conduct a one-hour concert each as part of the 2025 Salzburg Festival on 1, 2 and 3 August at the Main Auditorium of the Mozarteum Foundation, which will also involve participants in the Young Singers Project.
 The concert programmes will be chosen jointly by the Salzburg Festival and the candidates, one focus being on contemporary compositions.
-Rehearsals for the concerts begin on 31 July 2023.
+Rehearsals for the concerts presumably begin on 28 July 2025.

 In a public award ceremony after the last concert, the jury will announce the winner of the Herbert von Karajan Young Conductors Award, who receives a cash prize of 15,000 €.